> Grants

-The McDowell Foundation provides research grants to explore new and innovative ways to meet the educational needs of students in Saskatchewan.
+The McDowell Foundation provides grants that are designed to help teachers explore new and innovative ways to enhance teacher understanding, meet the educational needs of students in Saskatchewan, and contribute to the broader education sector.
+To schedule a meeting to learn more about McDowell Grants click here – Book time with the Manager.

 > Available Grants